SYNNEX (NYSE:SNX) Updates Q4 2021 Earnings Guidance

-A number of research firms recently issued reports on SNX.
-Barrington Research dropped their target price on shares of SYNNEX from $140.00 to $128.00 and set an outperform rating for the company in a research report on Thursday.
-Raymond James increased their target price on shares of SYNNEX from $140.00 to $150.00 and gave the stock a strong-buy rating in a research report on Wednesday.
-Two analysts have rated the stock with a hold rating, six have assigned a buy rating and one has given a strong buy rating to the company’s stock.
-Based on data from MarketBeat, the company has an average rating of Buy and a consensus price target of $127.38.
+SYNNEX (NYSE:SNX) last issued its quarterly earnings data on Monday, September 27th.
+The business services provider reported $2.14 earnings per share for the quarter, topping analysts’ consensus estimates of $2.07 by $0.07.
+The business had revenue of $5.21 billion during the quarter, compared to the consensus estimate of $14.22 billion.
+SYNNEX had a net margin of 2.15% and a return on equity of 19.97%.
+The company’s revenue was down 19.5% compared to the same quarter last year.
+During the same quarter in the prior year, the firm posted $3.33 earnings per share.
+Equities research analysts forecast that SYNNEX will post 8.14 EPS for the current year.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, October 29th.
-Investors of record on Friday, October 15th will be paid a dividend of $0.20 per share.
-This represents a $0.80 annualized dividend and a yield of 0.76%.
-The ex-dividend date is Thursday, October 14th.
-SYNNEX’s dividend payout ratio (DPR) is presently 5.85%.
+Several brokerages recently issued reports on SNX.
+Raymond James upped their price objective on shares of SYNNEX from $140.00 to $150.00 and gave the company a strong-buy rating in a research note on Wednesday, September 29th.
+Zacks Investment Research raised shares of SYNNEX from a hold rating to a buy rating and set a $117.00 price target for the company in a research note on Monday.
+Finally, Barrington Research dropped their price target on shares of SYNNEX from $140.00 to $128.00 and set an outperform rating for the company in a research note on Thursday, September 30th.
+Two investment analysts have rated the stock with a hold rating, six have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, the company currently has an average rating of Buy and a consensus target price of $127.75.

-In other SYNNEX news, CEO Dennis Polk sold 1,298 shares of the stock in a transaction on Monday, August 2nd.
-The stock was sold at an average price of $118.26, for a total value of $153,501.48.
-Following the sale, the chief executive officer now directly owns 129,159 shares of the company’s stock, valued at $15,274,343.34.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, Director Kevin M. Murai sold 4,275 shares of the stock in a transaction on Thursday, July 15th.
-The stock was sold at an average price of $114.81, for a total value of $490,812.75.
-Following the completion of the sale, the director now directly owns 8,859 shares in the company, valued at $1,017,101.79.
+In other SYNNEX news, CEO Dennis Polk sold 1,298 shares of the stock in a transaction that occurred on Monday, August 2nd.
+The shares were sold at an average price of $118.26, for a total transaction of $153,501.48.
+Following the sale, the chief executive officer now directly owns 129,159 shares in the company, valued at approximately $15,274,343.34.
+The transaction was disclosed in a document filed with the SEC, which is available through this link.
+Also, Director Kevin M. Murai sold 4,275 shares of the stock in a transaction that occurred on Thursday, July 15th.
+The stock was sold at an average price of $114.81, for a total transaction of $490,812.75.
+Following the sale, the director now owns 8,859 shares in the company, valued at $1,017,101.79.
 The disclosure for this sale can be found here.
-Insiders have sold 15,836 shares of company stock worth $1,925,572 over the last 90 days.
-3.00% of the stock is currently owned by company insiders.
+Over the last 90 days, insiders sold 15,836 shares of company stock worth $1,925,572.
+Company insiders own 3.00% of the company’s stock.

 About SYNNEX